 Toxins in the environment cause some cases.
 But more research is needed to better understand the connections.

 Age is another risk factor.
 Although Essential Tremor can happen at any age, it’s more likely in people over 40.
 Your odds go up as you get older.

 ET isn’t life-threatening, but it can get more severe over time.
 Stress, fatigue, and too much caffeine can worsen it.
 At some point, eating, drinking, writing, and all the other daily tasks you do with your hands can become a bigger challenge.

 This condition can be hard to treat.
 There are medications, but none works consistently.
 Surgery is an option, as is a treatment called deep brain stimulation, in which doctors implant a device in your brain to help control the tremors.
 If shaky hands are a problem for you, ask your doctor if this might help.
 Learn more about deep brain stimulation to treat essential tremor.

-Tremor is an early sign of Parkinson’s disease, which affects 10 million people worldwide.
+Tremor is an early sign of Parkinson’s disease, which affects 10 million people worldwide, 60,000 of them in the U.S..
 Not everyone who has this disease gets shaky, but most people in the early stages will have slight movement in a hand, foot, or even a single finger

 Most of the time, the tremor affects only one side of your body.
 Most often, it happens when you relax your muscles.
 That’s why it’s called a resting tremor.

 When you move, the shaking stops.
 Even a little flex of your fingers can help.
 As with other types of tremors, stress or excitement can make it worse.